-C. "Moral disapproval" does not render the Oklahoma Marriage Ban rationally related to a legitimate state interest.
+C. "Moral disapproval" does not render the Wisconsin Marriage Ban rationally related to a legitimate state interest.

-Morality and religion play an important role in the lives of many Americans, and many are undoubtedly guided in their voting decision-making by personal religious and moral beliefs.1 But under the Supreme Court's decisions in Lawrence v.
+The Marriage Ban's Establishment Clause deficiencies support the conclusion that the Marriage Ban violates the Equal Protection Clause.
+Morality and religion play an important role in the lives of many Americans, and many are undoubtedly guided in their voting by personal religious and moral beliefs.2 But to be constitutional under the Supreme Court's decisions in Lawrence v.
 Texas, 539 U.S. 558 (2003), United States v.
 Windsor, 133 S. Ct.
-2675 (2013), and earlier cases, to be constitutional a law must be rationally related to a legitimate governmental interest beyond the desire to disadvantage a group on the basis of moral disapproval.2 The Oklahoma Marriage Ban lacks any such
+2675 (2013), and earlier cases, a law must be rationally related to a legitimate governmental interest beyond the desire to disadvantage a group on the basis of moral disapproval.3 The Wisconsin Marriage Ban lacks any such legitimate purpose.